gabrieloliveiratech/boilerplate-backend-docker/README.md

 ## Get Started

 - Make a git clone of the project
+- Copy a .env.example and rename to .env
 - Up the containers in Docker.
 - Run the following commands from a terminal:
     ```sh